natesampo/TextMining/README.md

 # TextMining

-This is my project submission for the TextMining Project.
+This is my project submission for the Text Mining Software Design Project.
-It is a Dota 2 Meta Analyzer
-Super fun to write and implement.
-Hope you enjoy it as much as I did :)

-Write up is in attached .pdf titled TextMiningWriteup.pdf
+It is a Dota 2 Meta Analyzer.
+Sampling from the Dota 2 API, I am able to find and compare hero winrates, and rate the relative strengths of the heroes.
+In this project, I sample the past 100 games of Dota 2, and sort each one of 113 heroes by their respective winrate in those games.